Output Service Recommendations

 - Right-click the PrinterInstallerClientLauncher.exe service, and select End process tree.
 If the other PrinterLogic services do not end, end them individually.

-- Go to C:\Program Files (x86)\Printer Properties Pro\Printer Installer Client on the Service Client.
+- Go to C:\Program Files (x86)\Printer Properties Pro\Printer Installer Client on the Service Agent.

 - Replace the service folder with the one stored in the previous steps.

-- Confirm you've deselected Enable Automatic Updates on that Service Client object's General tab.
+- Confirm you've deselected Enable Automatic Updates on that Service Agent object's General tab.

 - Go to the Services tab in Task Manager.